Applying for a scholarship questions

 Eligibility questions

-No, the scholarships are only available for new domestic students commencing in 2023 or 2024.
+No, the scholarship is only available for new domestic students commencing in 2023 or 2024.
 Individuals who have previously completed in full or partially completed an undergraduate (entry-to-practice) nursing or midwifery program of study prior to 2023 are not eligible.

-Providing the eligibility criteria are met, courses that commence in 2023, regardless of start date are in-scope.
-In 2024, students will need to commence studies in Semester 1 2024 and remain enrolled post the Semester 1 2024 census date to be eligible.
+Providing the eligibility criteria were met, courses that commenced in 2023, regardless of start date were in-scope.
+For applicants commencing in 2024, applicants could apply in Round 3 and students needed to commence studies in either Semester 1 or 2 of 2024 and remain enrolled post the Semester 2 census dates to be eligible.
+Students who commenced studying an undergraduate (entry-to-practice) nursing and midwifery program of study post the 2024 Semester 2 census date will not be eligible.

 The majority of courses commence in Semester 1, and Semester 2 respectively.
-To receive the scholarship, you will still need to apply in a scholarship application round post your course census date.
+To receive the scholarship, you still needed to apply in a scholarship application round post your course census date.

 Late scholarship applications will not be accepted once the applicable scholarship round has closed.